Theoretical Motivation

 $$

 $\phantom{\circ}\,$ Solve for $a_i, b_i$ such that constraints are satisfied.
+For $HHH$,

 The space has dimension $20-6=14$,